paawak/porua-ocr-service/README.md

 # How build docker image

-mvn clean package
+mvn clean package -P docker

 # How upload docker image to docker hub

-mvn clean install
+mvn clean install -P docker

 # How to run